pixelshaded/node-jfk/README.md

 If you want to change where things are placed in your project, do so here.
 Right now controllers and app_modules folders are editable.

 ###security
 This defines simple regex expressions (path) that if matched, require a certain role.
 Right now that is just ANONYMOUS or AUTHENTICATED.
 The difference between the two is that AUTHENTICATED routes require a valid token to be passed in post json.
 The order of these objects does matter.
 Only the first match will be considered.
-Token validation is handled by the firewall middleware.
+Token and client validation is handled by the firewall middleware.

+Note that if you make all paths require AUTHENTICATED role, they will hit the firewall middleware before they hit the handleUncaughtRoutes middleware.
+In other words, they could make a request to a route that has no action, but would recieve a response indicating that they could not be authenticated.
+You may or may not want this, and it just depends on how you set up your security.

 ##server.json.dist
 This file represents your server configuration (domain, port, database, authentication options, etc).
 You need to remove the dist extension to use it.